App version: 0.1.0

 Interest Rates

 Secured loans typically have lower interest rates than unsecured loans.
-Interest rates for secured loans can start at about 3%, depending on your creditworthiness and other factors.
+Interest rates for secured loans may start as low as 4%, depending on your creditworthiness and other factors.
 By comparison, interest rates for unsecured loans start at about 6%.

 Personal Loan Requirements